httpwg/http-extensions/draft-ietf-httpbis-priority.md

 difficult problem, so it will always be suboptimal, particularly if one endpoint operates in ignorance of the needs of its peer.

-HTTP/2 introduced a complex prioritization signaling scheme that used a combination of dependencies and weights, formed into an unbalanced tree.
+HTTP/2 introduced a complex prioritization scheme that uses a combination of stream dependencies and weights to describe an unbalanced tree.
 This scheme has suffered from poor deployment and interoperability.

+Clients build an HTTP/2 prioritization tree through a series of individual stream relationships, which are transferred to the server using HTTP/2 priority signals in either of three forms.
+First, a HEADERS frame with the PRIORITY flag set is an explicit signal that includes an Exclusive flag, Stream Dependency field, and Weight field.
+Second, a HEADERS frame with no PRIORITY flag is an implicit signal to use the default priority.
+Third, the PRIORITY frame, which is always explicit since it always contains an Exclusive flag, Stream Dependency field, and Weight field.

-The rich flexibility of client-driven HTTP/2 prioritization tree building is rarely exercised.
+The rich flexibility of tree building is rarely exercised.
 Experience has shown that clients tend to choose a single model optimized for a web use case and experiment within the model constraints, or do nothing at all.
 Furthermore, many clients build their prioritization tree in a unique way, which makes it difficult for servers to understand their intent and act or intervene accordingly.

 Many HTTP/2 server implementations do not include support for the priority scheme.
 Some instead favor custom server-driven schemes based on heuristics or